Tuesday 25 October 2016

 Paling Court was designed to deliver a high standard of care for the aged community, while being sympathetic to the site and surrounding built environment.

 Central & Cecil (UK)

-Presented by Ian Lomas, Partner, Make Architects
+Ian Lomas, Partner, Make Architects

 Make is new to the aged care sector, but bring the same emphasis on sensory engagement to these projects that is a focus in its other work, including homes and hotels.
 Discussing a project currently in development in London, Ian Lomas will explore the design process and journey that the Make team embarked on.
 He will also reflect on the position of this project within the practice’s residential and hotel work, and within the United Kingdom market – where aged care provision now begins before retirement and develops into full care, ideally within the same building and community.